Please contact our Clerk, Jill Chapman, with any questions or concerns about the cemetery.

 The Village will buy back unused lots for $75 per lot.
 Private sales of burial rights are allowed, but the sale and transfer must be recorded with the Clerk for a $10 fee.

 Additional rules and regulations for the Pinckney Cemetery apply, and are set forth in the ordinances (see link to left) and in the Cemetery Rules.
 The cemetery is managed by an appointed Cemetery Board.
 Cemetery Board Bylaws are here.
 If you are interested in serving as a member of the board, please contact the clerk at 734.878.6206

 Since 2014, the Village of Pinckney has participated in the national program, WREATHS ACROSS AMERICA.
-The 2015 date is Saturday, December 12, 2015.
+The 2019 date is Saturday, December 14, 2019.
 We are always looking for volunteers to help with the program and placement of wreaths as well as donors to help us meet our goal of providing every veteran buried in our cemetery with a wreath from the program.
-For more details, contact the Village Clerk or visit www.wreathsacrossamerica.org To sponsor a wreath, click here to make wreath donation, just select Village of Pinckney Cemetery or St. Mary Cemetery Pinckney from the drop down menu.
+For more details, contact the Village Clerk or visit https://www.wreathsacrossamerica.org/MI0093 .
+To sponsor a wreath, just select Village of Pinckney Cemetery or St. Mary Cemetery Pinckney from the drop down menu.

 NEW!
 Columbarium Niches Available